 “Yeah, yeah, you’ll be saving the day.”

-Jager glares at her, and then ushers Kissy and Jint through the airlock and closes it behind them.
+Jager glares at her, and ushers Kissy and Jint through the airlock and closes it behind them.
 Some red lights turn on and there’s a flash of white light through the little porthole at the far end, and I know the team bus has disembarked.

 “You mind telling me why we just let Jint get on that ship?”
 I ask.
 “You know she orchestrated the whole thing, right?”